Credit Plainly

 Collection account

 A collection account appears when an unpaid debt has been placed with or sold to a collections agency.
 It may show up as a separate tradeline from the original account.
 Some reports show both the original account and the collection entry.
+See collection account on your credit report for what to verify.
+When the same obligation appears twice with matching details, see duplicate account on your credit report.

 Original creditor